LinqLover/Videfix/README.md

 This tool was originally developed in 2018 but has been successfully used by me until today.
 However, some aspects of the implementation are kind of hacky and could need a refactoring.
 Any contribution is highly welcome and will be honored & supported!

 If you have any questions or problems, please create an issue.

+### Todos/Ideas

+- Real testing
+- Upgrade code to .NET Core
+- Automate build process
+- Heuristics to enhance differentiation between similar windows (for example, could we get the tabs of a chrome window?)
+- Respect window position, extent, state (min/max) for identification